 - Valerie Rumbold, The Cambridge Edition of Jonathan Swift, Vol. II, Parodies, Hoaxes, Mock-Treatises: Bickerstaff Papers, Polite Conversation, Directions to Servants and other Works (Cambridge, 2013)

-- Emily Wingfield, The Trojan Legend in Older Scots Literature (Woodbridge, forthcoming 2014).
+- Emily Wingfield, The Trojan Legend in Older Scots Literature (D.S.
+Brewer, 2014).

 - Gillian Wright, Producing Women’s Poetry, 1600-1730: Text and Paratext, Manuscript and Print (Cambridge, 2013).